UBC-LFS/lfs-agrifood-backend/README.md

 # lfs-agrifood-backend

 This is the repository for the backend of the Agrifood project.
-It currently contains 1 sub-project: MongoDBFiller that populates sample data for testing purposes.
-Project details are within the README of the project directory.
+It has 2 subprojects: MongoLoader and SolrScript-Python which setup and populate MongoDB and Solr for agrifood-cms to read data from.

+To automatically set up MongoDB and Solr for production use, pull this repo into a Linux directory and run:

+`chmod +x init-agrifood.sh`

+`./init-agrifood.sh`

+The init-agrifood.sh script will setup MongoDB and Solr and populate them with the research data.
+It will also install any necessary packages such as Java8, Python3, and Curl.
+The shell script was designed for Alpine Linux, and will require slight modifications if running on a different distro of Linux.

 For consistency, you can assume that all Python code in this project has been written in [Python 3.6.1](https://www.python.org/downloads/release/python-361/)
 When adding 3rd party libraries to projects, please specify the version number of the package in the requirements.txt for consistency.